crossplane/docs/content/master/concepts/claims.md

   # Removed for brevity
 ```

-When Crossplane creates a Claim in a namespace it also creates a composite
+When a user creates a Claim in a namespace Crossplane also creates a composite
 resource.

 Use {{<hover label="claimcomp" line="1">}}kubectl describe{{</hover>}} on the